-Low Bandwidth Automation Networks Home automation networks dealing with lighting, sensors and HVAC systems usually utilise physical mediums using low bandwidth protocols, usually between the range of 5kbps to 80kbps with variable error/retransmission rate per packet.
-While 5-40 kbps seems enough for protocols with limited data communication, we should always consider how scalable the behaviour would be when the numbers of network nodes is increased.
+Low Bandwidth Automation Networks Home automation networks dealing with lighting, sensors, and HVAC systems usually utilize physical mediums using low bandwidth protocols, usually between the range of 5-80 kbps with variable error/retransmission rate per packet.
+While 5-40 kbps seems enough for protocols with limited data communication, we should always consider how scalable the behavior would be when the number of network nodes is increased.
 Basic rule is to avoid sending data to a device when this is not really needed: polling a thermostat for the temperature value, while knowing that the thermostat will send an update when the temperature changes, is not needed.
-In case the thermostat does not provide such an automatic update message, we should carefully consider the polling period required for a satisfying user perception or for other applications purposes: since the temperature usually will not fall significantly in five minutes, unless a door opens (and the outer temperature is below zero), the polling period could be set to five minutes.
-In case we would like a more frequent update, try for a one or two minute periods, however more frequent periods would likely be unreasonable: in such a case, it is likely that the device application is not intended for the use you desire and they should be replaced with a different device.
+In case the thermostat does not provide such an automatic update message, we should carefully consider the polling period required for a satisfying user perception or for other applications purposes: since the temperature usually will not fall significantly in 5 min, unless a door opens (and the outer temperature is below zero), the polling period could be set to 5 min.
+In case we would like a more frequent update, try for a 1 or 2 min periods, however, more frequent periods would likely be unreasonable: in such a case, it is likely that the device application is not intended for the use you desire and they should be replaced with a different device.

-Battery operated peripherals Battery operated devices, e.g. motion sensors, are used in some automation networks.
-The battery lifetime is limited, usually specified by the manufacturer between one to five years.
+Battery Operated Peripherals Battery operated devices, e.g., motion sensors, are used in some automation networks.
+The battery lifetime is limited, usually specified by the manufacturer between 1 and 5 years.
 However, such specifications refer to wise use of the battery cycles.
 The three parameters that affect more the battery life are:

 Sleeping period Usually a device sleeps for some time and then wakes up to check for data available; keep the sleeping period of a device as long as possible.

-Off delay The period used until a device checks again for a change of its state, for example a motion sensor to declare that it no longer detects motion.

-Polling operations In case each time the device wakes up it receives a number of polling commands, then the battery is exhausted sooner.
+Off delay The period used until a device checks again for a change of its state, for example, a motion sensor to declare that it no longer Polling operations detects motion.
+In case each time the device wakes up it receives a number of polling commands, then the battery is exhausted sooner.